GoogleCloudPlatform/microservices-demo/README.md

 - `minikube dashboard`

 in terminal #2:
-- `skaffold dev` (cartservice is [a bit unstable](https://github.com/GoogleCloudPlatform/microservices-demo/issues/561), if it breaks just re-run until it works)
+- `skaffold dev` (cartservice is [a bit unstable](https://github.com/GoogleCloudPlatform/microservices-demo/issues/561), if it breaks try to re-run and see if it works)

 in terminal #3:
 - ensure all good by running `kubectl get pods` and seeing 11 healthy pods.